Alphabet, Amazon keep S&P afloat as Middle East tensions persist

-(Reuters) - Gains in Amazon and Alphabet helped New York’s S&P 500 stock index recoup early losses on Monday sparked by rising tensions in the Middle East.
+(Reuters) - Gains for internet giants Amazon and Alphabet helped Wall Street’s S&P 500 index steady following early losses on Monday sparked by rising tensions in the Middle East.

-After opening about half a percent lower, the benchmark index was trading nearly flat by late morning trading, helped by high-growth names such as Amazon.com Inc (AMZN.O), Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) and Netflix Inc (NFLX.O).
+After opening about half a percent lower, the benchmark index was trading nearly flat by afternoon trading, helped by high-growth names such as Amazon.com Inc (AMZN.O), Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) and Netflix Inc (NFLX.O).

 After ending 2019 on a strong note, Wall Street’s main indexes came off record highs as Friday’s U.S. airstrike in Baghdad raised the threat of a new conflagration in the Middle East.

-“The best way to describe it (Monday’s market move) would be tentative, because the markets are down very modestly given the geopolitical turmoil,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin.
+“The best way to describe it (Monday’s market move) would be tentative, because the markets are down very modestly given the geopolitical turmoil,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.

 “Historically these type of things don’t cause long-term impact on the market, but it depends on how severe it gets and how long it lasts.”

-Among the few bright spots, the energy index .SPNY rose 0.4% as Brent crude futures LCOc1 topped $70 per barrel after Trump threatened sanctions on Iraq if U.S. troops were forced to withdraw from the country.
+The energy index .SPNY rose 0.4% as Brent crude futures LCOc1 topped $70 per barrel after Trump threatened sanctions on Iraq if U.S. troops were forced to withdraw from the country.

-Declining issues outnumbered advancers for a 1.24-to-1 ratio on the NYSE and a 1.29-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.09-to-1 ratio on the NYSE and a 1.03-to-1 ratio on the Nasdaq.

 Reporting by Sruthi Shankar and Medha Singh in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta